 Our dining halls follow a four-week menu cycle for each of our stations.
-Every day for lunch and dinner, at Top of Lenoir and Rams Head, we have a station solely dedicated to vegetarian options.
+Every day for lunch and dinner, at Top of Lenoir and Chase, we have a station solely dedicated to vegetarian options.
 This station offers a complete-protein meal consisting of one vegetarian entrée and three vegetarian side dishes.
 Additionally, we offer an extensive salad and fruit bar featuring vegetarian protein toppings such as eggs, yogurt, cheese and cottage cheese.
 Garden burgers, black bean burgers, soup and vegetarian pizza and pastas are also offered daily.
 Vegetarian options are flagged on our digital screens in the dining halls and posted on our website.

 Frequently, the menu items offered at the vegetarian stations are vegan.
 Many of our menu items utilize soy protein as well as textured vegetable protein in an effort to provide vegans with adequate protein intake.
 We cook with a dairy-free margarine that is free of any milk proteins, making it vegan-friendly.
 Both salad bars feature vegan protein toppings, such as beans, hummus, chickpeas, and seeds.
 All of our breads at the deli are vegan, peanut butter and jelly is always available, and one can visit the salad bar or the grill stations to add vegetables and other protein alternative toppings to their sandwiches or wraps.
 We offer other wonderful vegan alternatives such as black bean burgers and soy milk, and some selections of our soups are vegan.
 We also offer a vegan dessert selection at the bakery station in both locations each day, at each meal period.
 Vegan options are clearly identified at each station’s digital screen in our dining halls and website.